 If these conditions exist, then the two properties are considered one due to the effect of the Khulta.
 The Messenger of Allah ﷺ said: “Those which are in separate flocks are not to be joined, and those which are in one flock are not to be separated for fear of (having to pay) sadaqah (Zakah).
 Regarding that which belongs to two partners, they can make claims for restitution from each other with equity.” [ Source: Ibn Khuzaima]

 Khulta can make Zakah obligatory, but this is only the case for cattle and nothing else.

 – An example of bringing together that which are in separate flocks is when there are three people, and each person owns forty sheep, i.e., all of them add up to one hundred and twenty sheep.
 If we consider each one alone, the Zakah due on the three people is three sheep (one each).
 If they, however, gathered all the sheep together, then the Zakat would be only one sheep for the three people.
 In this case, they brought together what was separate to pay only one sheep for Zakat instead of three.

 “There is no Zakat either on a horse or a slave belonging to a Muslim.”.
 (Al-Bukhari).

-Al-Nawawi said in al-Majmoo’ (5/311): The Muslims unanimously agreed that Zakaah is due on camels, cattle, and sheep.
-As for horses, mules, donkeys, etc., no Zakaah is due on them.
-This applies if they are not for trade; if they are for trade, then they are subject to Zakaah, because of the report narrated by Abu Hurayrah (may Allaah be pleased with him), that the Prophet (S) said: “The Muslim is not obliged to pay Zakaah on his slave or his horse.”.
+Al-Nawawi said in al-Majmoo’ (5/311): The Muslims unanimously agreed that zakah is due on camels, cattle, and sheep.
+As for horses, mules, donkeys, etc., no zakah is due on them.
+This applies if they are not for trade; if they are for trade, then they are subject to zakah, because of the report narrated by Abu Hurayrah (may Allaah be pleased with him) that the Prophet (S) said: “The Muslim is not obliged to pay Zakaah on his slave or his horse.”

-How Much Zakat Do You Give a Goat?
+How Much Zakah Do You Give a Goat?